Accessible Recreation Sites

 • At per person fee areas, admits pass holder and up to three persons.
 Persons 15 and younger are admitted free of charge.

-• 50% discount on some expanded amenity fees like campgrounds (does not include hookups for water/sewer/electricity), highly developed boat launches and swimming sites and specialized interpretive services.
+• A 50 percent discount on some expanded amenity fees like campgrounds (does not include hookups for water/sewer/electricity), developed boat launches and swimming sites and specialized interpretive services.

 State Discount Passes